Work Visa Information

 • Have patience and trust in the process

 If you don’t already have the Cl@ve and certificado digital, we strongly suggest that you get them ASAP, as they will make requesting some documents and checking their status much easier.
+See page 12 of the handbook for more information.

 Documents needed: